 Some common examples of rote memorization include:

-While rote memorization focuses on recall rather than deep understanding, it remains a key strategy students have relied on for decades to remember basic facts, details and sequences—the building blocks of learning.
+While rote learning focuses on recall rather than deep understanding, it remains a key strategy students have relied on for decades to remember basic facts, details, and sequences—the building blocks of learning.
 Let’s now explore some criticisms of this approach.

 Potential Limitations of Rote Memorization